 Killed Off for Real: As of the series 3 finale, all of the probation workers (Tony, Sally, Shaun + his unnamed replacement), Nikki, Alisha and Simon.

-Curtis, the last member of the original gang, commits suicide at the midpoint of Season 4.
+Curtis, the last member of the original gang, kills himself at the midpoint of Season 4 after having been infected by a zombie virus, to save the rest.
 Tim, Rudy Two's friend who is trapped in a GTA-sytle hallucination is killed in the next-to-last episode of the series.

-Since Nathan and Kelly were both Put on a Bus (at the beginning Series 3 & 4, respectively) they are the only members of the original gang still alive.
+Since Nathan and Kelly were both Put on a Bus (at the beginning of Series' 3 & 4, respectively) they are the only members of the original gang still alive.